 Back in those days I drove a school bus and I made $24 a day before taxes.
 So $35 was a lot of money for us.
 Every spring I scrimped on my groceries to pay for the apple trees and I often drove 50 miles on slick snow-covered back roads to pick them up.

 As a new homesteader I believed then as I do now, that it is important to plant fruit trees first when settling in at a new place.
 I had taken a lesson from the early settlers of Pennsylvania who depended upon apples for fruit, cider and vinegar for food preservation.
 Fruit trees came before anything else.

-And depending upon the variety, they’ll take from between 2- 10 years to mature and produce fruit.
-I think fruit trees are an important part of the foundation that home food production and self-reliance is built upon.
+Apple trees can last a lifetime.
+And depending upon the variety, they’ll take from between 2 – 10 years to mature and produce fruit.
+Fruit trees are a keystone in the foundation that home food production and self-reliance is built upon.

-If you would like to add a few apple trees to your garden or to your homestead and are maybe a bit hesitant, I hope this article will encourage and assure you that a few apple trees or a small home orchard is a worthwhile investment and is much less trouble than most people imagine it to be.
+If you would like to add apple trees to your homestead and are perhaps a bit hesitant, I hope this article will encourage and assure you that a few apple trees or a small home orchard is a worthwhile investment and is much less trouble than most people imagine it to be.

 Apples and all fruit trees need at least 8 -10 hours of full sun every day.
 Fruit trees need plenty of space between them so the air can freely circulate.
-Never plant apple trees or any type of fruit tree in a low-lying wet area, and you want to avoid areas where frost can run down a hillside or collect in pockets.
+Never plant apple trees or any type of fruit tree in a low-lying wet area.
+You’ll also want to avoid areas where frost can run down a hillside or collect in pockets.

 Types of Trees